FatihTirek/Pixelace/README.md

 # Pixelace - Reddit r/Place Clone

-This project replicates the basic functionality of Reddit's r/place, where users can place colored pixels on a shared canvas to create collaborative artwork.
+Inspired by Reddit's r/place, I developed a social experiment platform where users can create collaborative artworks by placing colored pixels on a shared canvas.
 Additionally, I've integrated a chat feature that enables users to communicate with each other while working on the canvas.